srl295/srl295.github.io/source/resume.md

 (Note: continued on a LOA basis with IBM during this time.)

 ### 1993-1997: Software Engineer,  Taligent Inc., Cupertino, California.

-(A wholly-owned subsidiary of IBM from 1997 end)
+_On Jan 1, 1997, Taligent became a wholly-owned subsidiary of IBM.
+At the end of 1997, I transitioned to IBM._

 **Bidi Browser**: Worked on a small team to provide Arabic and Hebrew enablement in a major web browser (1996)